ur-whitelab/nmrgnn/README.md

 ### Predict NMR Chemical Shfits

-*Note: This model is trained on models with no solvent, so remove that before use.*
+*Note: This model is trained on models with no solvent, so remove that before use.
+For small molecules, the model was trained mostly on water solutions.
+You should only expect agreement in relative chemical shifts between atoms depending on your solvent and reference.*

 To predict NMR chemical shifts via the MDAnalysis library as a reader: